nhut-tran/Nexle-DotNetTest/README.md

 ```
 ### 2. Change the appsettings.json

-Go to appsettings.json with database credentials in the test document
+- Go to appsettings.json with database credentials in the test document
-Make sure the JWT Key must be at least 16 characters
+- If change the JWT make sure it is at least 16 characters

 ### 3. Run the API